36.8

 About Spokane County, Washington

-Spokane County meets national standards
+Spokane County trails the national median

-Slightly below Washington state average
+Performing below the Washington state average

 Score breakdown